PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 The authors prove in {{AABBHHJM23}} that this construction achieves the weaker variant, but not full Batch Privacy.

+## Hash function properties {#hash-properties}

+Some common security properties of cryptographic hash functions are as follows:

+* Collision resistance - no two inputs _x1, x2_ should map to the same output hash (regardless of choice of key in the case of a keyed hash).
+* Preimage resistance - it should be difficult to guess the input value _x_ for a hash function given only its output _H(x)_.
+* Second preimage resistance - given an input _x1_, it should be difficult to find another distinct input _x2_ such that _H(x1)=H(x2)_.
+* Target collision resistance - choose input _x1_.
+Then given a key _v_, find _x2_
+ such that _Hv(x1) = Hv(x2)_.

+Target collision resistance is a weaker requirement than collision resistance but is sufficient for signing purposes.
+Tweakable hash functions, defined in
+{{#Preliminaries-tweakable-hashes}} enable us to tightly achieve TCR even in multi-target settings where an adversary can attack one out of many targets.
+Specifically, the property achieved in the following is _single-function multi-target collision resistance_ (SM-TCR) which is described more formally in {{AABBHHJM23}}.

 ## Correctness {#correctness}